When most people think of things to do in Dubbo, they think of the zoo.

 But Dubbo Gaol was one of the first things built here in the city – first as a courthouse lock up in 1847, then as a more major complex in 1871.

 While the early colonialists were busy developing the Central West of New South Wales, there was plenty of crime.
-It didn’t close until 1966 and, in that time, eight people where hanged here for their crimes.
+It didn’t close until 1966 and, at that time, eight people were hanged here for their crimes.

 Within the high red-brick walls of the prison are several single-level sandstone buildings.
 Wandering through, you’ll see the small cells which must have been awful to have been confined in.
 There are also the administration areas, the infirmary, and other parts of the prison.